DaveThw/davethw.github.io/_shows/template.md

   Cast 1: Cast 1 Name
   Cast 2: Cast 2 Name

+#summary: ""
-excerpt: "Short blurb about Template Show"
+summary: "Short blurb about Template Show"
 ---
 A bit of a description of the show / my role / whatever...